JKirkby95/Python-Golf/README.md

 Score Counter |Score counter works as intended even when hazards are in play. | PASS Score Counter |If the first putt goes in the hole the rest of the main function is skipped and the score counts correctly. | PASS
-Play Again |Play again function works as intended. | PASS Leaderboard updated |The data is not currently being sent to the sheet correctly, it was working seemed to suddenly stop.
-I can see the request on the google cloud unfortunatly I may not get this fixed before submission. | FAIL
+Play Again |Play again function works as intended. | PASS Leaderboard updated |The data on the sheet updates as intended. | PASS

 ###  Bugs